tosakanth/pytmxloader/tiledtmxloader3/examples/README.txt

+LICENSES

+    - The map "001-1.tmx" and its tilesets are under the GPL2+ license!
+    - The examples itself are undder the "New BSD license"

 Welcome the the examples for the tiledtmxloader version 3.X

 Unfortunately I had not time to implement the pyglet parts, so this examples are all pygame only.

-There is a map included from the game "The mana world" [see: ].
+There is a map included from the game "The mana world" [http://themanaworld.org/].
 It is called "001-1.tmx" and is placed next to this README file.

 This map allows to show most of the features of this release.
 It is automatically used if you start the examples without argument.
 If you wish